FabianGosebrink/offering-solutions-html/homepage/content/blog/2014-05-09-how-to-include-dotnet-highcharts-in-asp-net-mvc-with-viewmodels.md

 So add "Chart" as a "Highcharts"-Object to your viewmodel.

 Now in your controller you can add your values.
-(I used just some for testing right here) and get it into the property.
+(I used some for testing right here) and get it into the property.

 ![How to include DotNet.HighCharts in ASP.NET MVC with ViewModels](https://cdn.offering.solutions/img/articles/2014-05-09/e6b349b1-ebe7-41b4-9c35-28e04a9f3d28.png)